pypingou/remote_builder/docs/config.md

 * `keyfile` the path to the ssh key to use to connect to the remote server

 **Either a `user` or a `keyfile` must be specified for host of type `ssh`.**

+## The accelerator options

+The accelerator script adds two options to the list of options.
+Both of these options are required for the accelerator script (for remote host, i.e. where `types` is `ssh`) and **optional for remote_builder**.

+These two options are:

+* `local_user` is the username of the client to connect to with when the remote host connects back to the client (for the sshfs mount).
+* `local_host` is the hostname or IP address of the client to connect to with from the remote host (for the sshfs mount).

 ## The container section